Parvin Dabas: Career

 Dabas made his film debut in the 1999 film Dillagi and played a key role in the Malayalam film Ayyappantamma Neyyappam Chuttu along with Antara Mali the following year.
 His first major movie as an actor was Monsoon Wedding directed by Mira Nair and he has since appeared in many Bollywood films, including Tumse Milkar with Reshmi Ghosh.

 He later starred in films such as The Hero: Love Story of a Spy, Maine Gandhi Ko Nahin Mara and Khosla Ka Ghosla for which he won acclaim.
 In 2005 he made a guest appearance (as Sudhanshu) in Sarabhai vs Sarabhai TV serial aired on STAR One in an episode directed by Deven Bhojani.

 He directed his first film Sahi Dhandhe Galat Bande which released on 19 August 2011.
 He won a Bronze Palm Award at the 2011 Mexico International Film Festival and a Silver Remi Award at the Worldfest Houston 2011 (Houston International Film Festival).
 The film was selected for the Indian Panorama section of the International Film Festival of India 2011, held in Goa from 23 November to 3 December.

 In February 2020 he launched the Pro Panja League tournament with Mr Kiren Rijuju (Sports Minister) and Olympic Boxing Star, Vijender Singh, launching it.
 The first full season with 6 teams of the Pro Panja League was held between 28 July – 13 August 2023 and was telecast live on Sony Sports Network, DD Sports and Fancode.

-Actor and Business Entrepreneur Mr. Suniel Shetty came onboard as a minority stakeholder of the Pro Panja League in August 2023.
+Actor and Business Entrepreneur Mr. Suniel Shetty came on board as a minority stakeholder of the Pro Panja League in August 2023.